Floria Pinkney: Activism

 Pinkney joined the International Ladies' Garment Workers' Union (ILGWU) in the 1920s and was quickly identified as a promising leader.
 She worked for several years before attending Brockwood Labor College.
-After graduating, she returned to the industry but was quickly appointed as a union organizer in 1929.
-Pinkney was instrumental in the IGLWU's September 1929 drive to enroll black garment workers.
+After graduating, she returned to the industry she was quickly appointed to into leadership positions.
+Among other roles, Pinkney served as Special Organizer for ILGWU in 1929.
+Pinkney was instrumental in the ILGWU's September 1929 drive to enroll black garment workers.
 She spoke alongside A. Philip Randolph, who lead the Brotherhood of Sleeping Car Porters and ILGWU Vice President Julius Hochman at St. Luke's in Harlem.
 Randolph endorsed Pinkney as an organizer for the ILGWU, calling her "a capable young woman".
 She worked beyond the garment district and was active in both the Harlem and Brooklyn communities.

-Pinkney was on the board of managers for the Ashland Place YWCA in Brooklyn, and represented the Ashland Place Y at a regional conference in Trenton in 1926.
-She attended the 1930 YWCA national convention, where she was selected to represent the Industrial Assembly in Geneva, Switzerland.
+Pinkney was on the board of managers for the Ashland Place YWCA in Brooklyn.
+She led YWCA branch’s Industrial Assembly and represented the Ashland Place Y at a regional conference in Trenton in 1926.
+She attended the 1930 YWCA Industrial Assemblies Convention in Detroit, where she was selected to represent the Industrial Assembly in Geneva, Switzerland.

+Pinkney continued her advocacy work through the Women's Trade Union League (WTUL), specifically working with the Laundry Workers Union.

 In 1933, she was barred from the Cairo Hotel in Washington, D.C., and other delegates to the same labor conference marched in protest.
+Also in 1933, Congress passed NIRA, which led to a large increase in union membership, because of more protection of employee rights, and ultimately giving unions more power and visibility.
 In 1935, she was appointed to teach worker education classes at the Harlem YWCA and Utopia Neighborhood House.

+Though known for her radical ideals, Pinkney differed from many of her peers as she also embraced labor interracialism.
+For example, her involvement with YWCA, a widely segregated organization.
+Though Pinkney existed in this segregated space, she took full advantage of her leadership roles and used her organizing abilities to build up the black community and union members to gain power and respect and from White women leaders.